 The doctor runs a pH test to measure the acid levels in the oesophagus.

 The test is done to diagnose the complications of hiatal hernia like gastric volvulus, perforation, and more.

-The doctor may also suggest some lifestyle changes in order to relieve the symptoms of hiatal hernia.
+Lifestyle Changes: The doctor may also suggest some lifestyle changes in order to relieve the symptoms of hiatal hernia.
 The doctor may change the diet to reduce acid reflux and ask to avoid eating certain foods.
 The doctor may also suggest eating smaller meals several times a day and avoiding eating food or snacks within a few hours of sleep.
 Weight loss and having an active lifestyle to reduce the symptoms of hiatal hernia is also effective to an extent.

 Surgery of Hiatal Hernia

 Also known as keyhole surgery, the procedure is done by making a small incision in the abdomen.
 The surgeon then inserts a thin tube with a camera attached (laparoscope) into the incision.
 The camera sends images to the monitor, which aids the surgeon to repair the hernia through the small incision.
 The surgeon also uses a piece of mesh to tighten and decrease the size of the hiatus, which prevents the stomach from protruding through it.

 During this hiatal hernia treatment procedure, the surgeon makes an incision in the abdomen and then wraps the upper part of the stomach, known as the fundus, around the lower part of the oesophagus.
 The surgeon then closes the incision with stitches.